Glossary of Dispensary Terminology

 A patient at a dispensary has a state-issued medical card which gives them access to medical dispensaries.
 Patients are not the same as customers (Adult-Use/Rec) as they usually are allowed more affordable prices, more products, and in states where only medical marijuana is legal, access to cannabis products.

 Payments are the different forms of payment accepted by a dispensary.
-Currently, dispensaries are only allowed to accept cash, cashless ATM, and debit cards.
-Credit cards are still technically not a legal form of payment because credit card processors operate under federal oversight and cannabis is federally illegal.
-Debit cards are accepted because they are direct withdrawals from a bank account.
+Currently, dispensaries are only allowed to accept cash, ACH, cryptocurrencies, and point of banking transactions.
+Credit and debit card transactions are still technically not a legal form of payment because these card processors operate under federal oversight and cannabis is federally illegal.
+Point of banking, which uses bank card, is accepted because it's essentially an ATM transaction.
 Learn more about the difference in our payment processing guide.

 Point of Sale (POS)